dennisXZX/web-developer-notes/README.md

 #### What do you think of AMD vs CommonJS?

 Both AMD and CommonJS are specifications on how modules and their dependencies should be declared in Javascript applications.
-AMD is better suited for client side while CommonJS is designed mainly for server side.
+AMD loads modules asynchronously while CommonJS works synchronously.

 #### Explain why the following doesn't work as an IIFE: `function foo(){ }();`.

 Because it will be treated as a function declaration instead of a function expression.
+Any statement begins with a 'function' keyword will be treated by the Javascript parser as a function declaration.
 To make this IIFE works, you need to wrap the function with a bracket.

 ```
 (function foo(){})() or (function foo(){}())